 Babies that are very small or very large may have their blood sugar checked.

-All babies will be observed for jaundice through my close postpartum care and bili levels checked as needed.
+All babies will be observed for jaundice and sent for labs if needed.

 Good latch, swallows, pees and poops are followed to ensure baby thrives in this new world he/she entered!

 I recommend the 36 week perineal swab for Group Beta Strep testing, and offer standard treatment protocol with IV Ampicillin during labor.
-If you decline testing, or test positive, I monitor baby closely for signs of sepsis, and parents must complete their part in monitoring baby's vitals and reporting to me.
-Baby needs to be seen at 24hr and 48hr by myself and/or pediatrician.
+If you decline testing, or test positive, I monitor baby closely for signs of sepsis, and parents must complete their part in monitoring baby's vitals and establishing early care with a pediatrician.